erdc/proteus_tutorial/_episodes/20-wave-driven-overtopping.md

 - "How do I generate nonlinear waves?"
 - "How do I generate random waves?"
 - "How do I absorb waves?"
-- "How do I ensure accruate results?"
+- "How do I ensure accurate results?"
 keypoints:
 - "We are constantly seeking to improve this course."
 ---